grame-cncm/faustcourse/session2/Lesson1.md

 [Slide 2: primitives are built-in operations of the language]

 A primitive is an elementary built-in operation of the language.
 For example, the primitive `+` takes two input signals and adds their samples together to produce the output signal.
+Don't be afraid by the formulas.
+It just says that the value of output signal `y` at time `t`is equal to the sum of the values of the two input signals `x0`and `x1` at time `t`.

 The primitive `abs` is another built-in operation that takes an input signal and computes the absolute value of each sample to produce the output signal.

 You can use the online editor to look at the block diagram corresponding to